ororker/cmis-e360/cmis-design.md

 ### No of rooms E360 is used in (23/24): 198

-The following sql was used to identify all of the rooms with audio/visual equipment used for lectures in 2023/4
+The following sql was used to identify all the rooms with audio/visual equipment used for lectures in 2023/4:

 <details>
 <summary>SQL</summary>